TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 For explanations about the syntax of TypoScript itself, please refer to the "TypoScript Syntax and In-Depth Study" manual.

-This version is updated for TYPO3 version 4.7.
+This version is updated for TYPO3 CMS version 6.0.

 .. _what-s-new: